-FARM-TO-RETAIL-PRICE-SPREADS February 2018
+FARM-TO-RETAIL-PRICE-SPREAD May 2018

-The basket of food products included in this publication is derived from the latest release of the Income and Expenditure Survey (IES) of 2014/15', compiled by Statistics South Africa (Stats SA).
-This basket is to be representative of consumer spending on food and, as a result of the IES 2014/15 release and the CPI base year (2016=100) adjustment, the food basket had to be altered.
+The basket of food products included in this publication is derived from the Income and Expenditure Survey (IES) of 2014/15', compiled by Statistics South Africa (Stats SA).
+This food basket is to be representative of consumer spending on food and, as a result of the IES 2014/15 release and the CPI base year (2016=100) adjustment, the food basket had since been altered.

-Stats SA introduced additional products from January 2017, and excluded some of the pre-January 2017 products.
-The food basket had been adjusted by including the additional observations/products.
-As a result, annual comparisons will now be possible.
-Cognisance of the above background should therefore be taken when interpreting the data.
+Stats SA introduced additional products from January 2017 and excluded some of the pre-January 2017 products.
+The food basket has been adjusted to include some of these additional observations /products and as a result, annual comparisons are now possible.

+Cognisance of the above background should be taken when interpreting the data.